Heavy Motor Vehicle

 Based on K53

-A green Bar-coded ID is needed in able to book your driving test appointment at the traffic department.
+A green Bar-coded ID is needed in able to book your drivers test appointment at the traffic department.

 Also have your eyes tested before making a test appointment at the traffic department and should you wear spectacles, be sure to bring them along.